-Remediation Prioritization
+7.3 Remediation Prioritization

-The Sewer System Management Plan must provide procedures for the prioritization of short-term operation and maintenance modifications and long-term operations and engineering improvement projects that are the subject of the Enrollee’s System Resilience Actions per section 7.5 below.
-Remediation prioritization must be based on the immediacy of remediation of higher risk system areas identified in the Enrollee’s Risk Assessment.
+The Sewer System Management Plan should provide procedures for the prioritization of operation and maintenance modifications and capital projects that are the subject of the Enrollee’s System Resilience Actions per section 7.4 below.
+Remediation prioritization should consider the immediacy of remediation of higher risk system areas identified in the Enrollee’s Risk Assessment.

 System Resiliency Actions

-The Sewer System Management Plan must include specific actions to , and corresponding schedules to immediately address necessary system resiliency for the identified high- risk portions of the sewer system and local sewer management program deficiencies that contribute to, or have the potential to contribute to, spills.
-The System Resiliency Actions must propose implementation of the following elements to address ongoing system resiliency:
+The Sewer System Management Plan should include specific actions to , and corresponding schedules to immediately address necessary system resiliency for the identified high- risk portions of the sewer system and local sewer management program deficiencies that contribute to, or have the potential to contribute to, spills.
+The System Resiliency Actions should propose implementation of the following elements to address ongoing system resiliency:

-Action schedules including interim milestones and feasible interim milestone completion dates of operation and maintenance program modifications, and capital improvement projects;
+Action schedules including interim milestones and estimated interim milestone completion dates of operation and maintenance program modifications, or capital improvement projects;

 Local budgeting, fee rate structure modifications and local resources to support interim milestones;